-RB = Ribbed Bucket: This is the same bucket as the Superpail, but without the insurance of the mylar bag.
-Ribbed Buckets are generally cheaper than Superpails, but the tradeoff to this cost savings means that they have a shorter shelf life due to the lack of a mylar bag.
+RB = Ribbed Bucket: This is the same bucket as the Super Pail, but without the insurance of the mylar bag.
+Ribbed Buckets have since been discontinued in favor of the storage benefits Super Pails provide.
+Because RB buckets do not contain a mylar bag inside they will have a shorter shelf life.
 Secondly, in the event that the bucket is punctured or damaged, there is no 'second skin' to protect your food.
 Ribbed buckets must be inspected periodically to ensure integrity.
 For ultimate long term storage, we strongly recommend that our customers choose the Superpail buckets.

 Buckets are "made to order", ensuring the freshest possible pack date.
 No date codes are used on buckets, the ship date should be used as their packaging date.